Xhst/multibrot-set/README.md

 <h1><table border="0px"><tr><td valign="center"><img src="./assets/favicon.png" height="48px" width="48px"></td><td valign="center">Multibrot & Julia Sets Visualization</td></tr></table></h1>

 This project is a visualizer for the Multibrot and Julia Sets.
+It allows for the creation and visualization of complex fractals using various coloring techniques.
+The renderer is highly customizable.
+The project is written in TypeScript and uses WebGL for rendering, with GLSL shaders for fractal generation and coloring.

 Try the web [demo](https://xhst.github.io/multibrot-set/).
 ## 🔎 About